Sean Connery as James Bond, sophisticated British MI6 agent

-In my last post about James Bond in You Only Live Twice, I mention that his other casual outfit – comprised of differing shades of brown linen – is the superior one.
+In my last post about James Bond in You Only Live Twice, I mention that his other casual outfit—comprised of differing shades of brown linen—is my preference of the two.
 Although I still stand by that statement, this outfit is also noteworthy.

 While a pink linen shirt is a conceptually strong choice for warm-weather casual wear, a short-sleeved sport shirt like the light brown seen earlier, or even the gingham or mottled pink linen shirts that he wore on the beach in Thunderball would have been a wiser route for a warm Japanese summer day.

 Bond wears the same light brown leather sandals that he wore with the earlier brown linen casual outfit.
-They have a sabot strop near the front, another strap over the arch, and a heel strap to keep his foot snugly in place.
-With its tucked-in long-sleeve dress shirt and dark wool trousers, this outfit is likely too formal for open-toed sandals, but Ian Fleming – the man who wrote Bond wearing sandals with full suits – would have likely approved.
+They have a sabot strop with small gold buckle near the front, another strap over the arch, and a heel strap to keep his foot snugly in place.
+With its tucked-in long-sleeve dress shirt and dark wool trousers, this outfit is likely too formal for open-toed sandals, but Ian Fleming—the man who wrote Bond wearing sandals with full suits—would have likely approved.

 Different shoes would have made the outfit simply out-of-place, but the sandals are too much at odds with the more formal shirt and trousers.
 If Bond had no choice but to wear sandals with this outfit, a better option might have been these closed-toe Paul Smith sandals, possibly even worn with a pair of cashmere socks as suggested as a hot fashion trend for summer.